MoeBuTa/moebuta.github.io/_posts/2023/2023-09-18-my-first-post.md

 ---

-The following articles are copied from the resource in a [udemy tutorial][tutorial].
-I am trying to keep it as a first post of this website.
+The following articles are copied from the resource in a [udemy tutorial][tutorial], where I learned basic knowledge of how to build and deploy a Jekyll-based website.
+I will keep them together in this page as a first post of this website.

 ## Why use Jekyll